open-telemetry/oteps/text/0059-otlp-trace-data-format.md

 A follow up RFC is required to define the data format for metrics.

+One of the original aspiring goals for OTLP was to _"support very fast pass-through mode (when no modifications to the data are needed), fast augmenting or tagging of data and partial inspection of data"_.
+This particular goal was not met directly (although performance improvements over OpenCensus encoding make OTLP more suitable for these tasks).
+This goal remains a good direction of future research and improvement.

 ## Appendix A - Benchmarking

 The following shows [benchmarking of encoding/decoding in Go](https://github.com/tigrannajaryan/exp-otelproto/) using various schemas.